 “Why do Christians hate Jewish people?”

 I remember the question as if it were yesterday instead of a few years ago.
-I was standing in the middle of the Dallas Jewish Community Center (JCC) and had been approached by two very nice middle-aged Jewish women.
+I was standing in the middle of the Dallas Jewish Community Center (JCC) and was approached by two very nice middle-aged Jewish women.
 All of us had just heard one of those ultra-Orthodox rabbis give a presentation on why Jesus could not be the Jewish Messiah in which he spent the whole hour rambling about the Talmud and providing little concrete evidence from Scripture.
 He also spent a few moments attacking the intelligence of all Christians.

 So … these women began the conversation with a genuine apology for the offensive rabbi but then wanted to ask a genuine question that they knew I would answer and not be offended.